hareka777/MachineLearningWithMetrics/README.md

 hyperparameters can be set by the user.
 The user is able to set the training algorithm, data source and the rate of the test data and the whole data set.
 The test data rate specifies the training data rate as well.

 When all the parameters are set by the user, we are ready to execute the selected model and evaluate its performance.
+(Please note, the trained model are saved and at this point, we only need to load them.)
 We save the execution results into a time-series database using metrics.
 Next, we display all this real-time data aggregated on a dashboard.